DMVis/DMVis/documentation/components/DynamicAxis.md

   </tbody>
 </table>

-# Optional Attributes
+## Optional Attributes

-## axisOrder
+### axisOrder

 - Type: `string[]`
 - Default: `[]`

 The order that the axes should be drawn in.
 The array should contain strings identical to column names in the dataset.
-This defaults to `[]`, which draws axes in the order that they appear in the dataset.
+Defaults to `[]`, which draws axes in the order that they appear in the dataset.

-## squashOuterTicks
+### squashOuterTicks

 - Type: `boolean`
 - Default: `false`

 Whether or not to tuck in the first and last tick.

-## alignment
+### alignment

 - Type: `Alignment`
 - Default: `'start'`